Upabjojr/sympy/docs/modules/vector/fields.rst

 Scalar and Vector Field Functionality
 =====================================

-Implementation in diofant.vector
+Implementation in sympy.vector
 ================================

 Scalar and vector fields
 ------------------------

-In :mod:`diofant.vector`, every ``CoordSysCartesian`` instance is assigned basis vectors corresponding to the `X`, `Y` and
+In :mod:`sympy.vector`, every ``CoordSysCartesian`` instance is assigned basis vectors corresponding to the `X`, `Y` and
 `Z` axes.
 These can be accessed using the properties named ``i``, ``j`` and ``k`` respectively.
 Hence, to define a vector